leejoonli/code-every-day/log.md

 ## Thoughts

 Did a very simple for loop and added a new property on each dict in the list.
 Tried doing a single line return statement but was not successful.
 The single line return statement has a **dev which I'm not exactly sure what it does.
 It looks like it allows you to pass multiple arguments to a function directly noted by this stack overflow answer: https://stackoverflow.com/questions/36901/what-does-double-star-asterisk-and-star-asterisk-do-for-parameters.

+# Day 121 (6/13/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to return a list with n elements that are even, negative included.

+## Thoughts

+Couldn't think of a way to do a one line return statement.
+Did a loop and a conditional after n elements were appended in the list.
+The other solutions are very elegant.
+Was wondering if I could use a negative iteration and it turns out it's possible with [-n:] and a loop inside the return list.